ASFHyP3/hyp3-autorift/src/hyp3_autorift/vend/README.md

 12. The changes listed in `CHANGES-UPSTREAM-101.diff` were applied from upstream ([nasa-jpl/autorift#101](https://github.com/nasa-jpl/autorift/pull/101)) in [ASFHyP3/hyp3-autorift#291](https://github.com/ASFHyP3/hyp3-autorift/pull/291) so that M11/M12 variables are output as `float32` instead of compressed `int16` variables which did not even use the full dynamic range.

+## Additional Upstream patches

+These patches have not been released upstream but are applied to the distributed autoRIFT package in the built docker container  and will need to be reflected in your local environment.
+See the [`Dockerfile`](../../../Dockerfile) for details.

+1. The changes listed in `CHANGES-UPSTREAM-79.diff` were applied to the Docker build from upstream ([nasa-jpl/autorift#79](https://github.com/nasa-jpl/autorift/pull/79)) in [ASFHyP3/hyp3-autorift#291](https://github.com/ASFHyP3/hyp3-autorift/pull/291) fix the variance and zero mask in the Wallis Filter.
+2. The changes listed in `CHANGES-UPSTREAM-107.diff` were applied to the Docker build from upstream ([nasa-jpl/autorift#107](https://github.com/nasa-jpl/autorift/pull/107)) in [ASFHyP3/hyp3-autorift#291](https://github.com/ASFHyP3/hyp3-autorift/pull/291) to allow processing of Sentinel-1 bursts in HyP3.